Haruno19/3d-render/README.md

 # Demo
 https://user-images.githubusercontent.com/61376940/215154314-eb326c37-a95e-4946-baa4-356dee113c8d.mov

 ##### _The above demostration video shows and overview of the functionalities included with the `3daxis` version of the sketch.
-Please refer to the [Gallery](https://github.com/Haruno19/3d-render#Gallery) section to see screenshots of the functionalities specific to the `3dfunc` revision._
+Please refer to the [Gallery](https://github.com/Haruno19/3d-render#Gallery) section to see screenshots of the functionalities specific to the `3dfunc` and `3ddiff` revisions._